 The farmhouse underwent a restoration in 2007, revealing the original wood-side exterior, interior hardwood floors, woodwork and fireplaces.
 The work also uncovered a wood shingle hidden in one of the walls, signed and dated “September 1917” by Arthur Perdue.

 In 2017, the Perdue family farmhouse was designated a Maryland Century Farm and is included on the Maryland Inventory of Historic Properties.
 The home retains its original floor plan and many original architectural features.
 Family photos, furnishings and memorabilia are on display throughout the home, along with some family narrated videos.

-Perdue Farms has remained family owned for 100 years, and the Perdue family is committed to continuing that legacy into our next century.
-Two generations of Perdues work in the company and the family is committed to keeping Perdue Farms a family owned, values-driven business.
-Chairman Jim Perdue is the third generation to lead our company.
-In addition, five members of the next generation of Perdues are currently working in the business.
+For 102 years, Perdue Farms has remained family owned and the Perdue family is committed to continuing that legacy into our second century.
+Two generations of the Perdue family work in the company today and the family is committed to keeping Perdue Farms a family owned, values-driven business.
+Chairman Jim Perdue is the third generation to lead the company.
+Additionally, four members of the next generation of the family are currently working in the business.